 We were formed in October 2007 by Teekay Corporation (NYSE: TK), a leading provider of marine services to the global oil and gas industries, and we completed our initial public offering in December 2007.
 Our business is to own oil and product tankers and we employ a chartering strategy that seeks to capture upside opportunities in the tanker spot market while using fixed-rate time charters to reduce downside risks.
 Our mix of vessels trading in the spot market or subject to fixed-rate time charters will change from time to time.
-We further developed our service offerings to our customers through the 2015 purchase of a ship-to-ship (or STS) transfer business that provides full service lightering as well as lightering support services and consultancy and LNG terminal management services.
-This acquisition, which is adjacent to our core competencies, along with our existing conventional tanker commercial management and technical management operations, improved our ability to manage the cyclicality of the tanker market through the less volatile cash flows generated by these business areas.
+We also have a ship-to-ship (or STS) transfer business that provides full service lightering as well as lightering support services and consultancy and LNG terminal management services.
+This business is adjacent to our core competencies, along with our existing tanker commercial management and technical management operations, we believe it improves our ability to manage the cyclicality of the tanker market through the less volatile cash flows generated by these business areas.
 Historically, the tanker industry has experienced volatility in profitability due to changes in the supply of, and demand for, tanker capacity.
 Tanker supply and demand are each influenced by several factors beyond our control.
+In early 2020, we entered into an agreement to sell the non-US portion of our STS business, and our LNG terminal management business, as described below.

-Teekay Corporation currently holds a majority of the voting power of our common stock, which includes Class A common stock and Class B common stock.
+Teekay Corporation holds a majority of the voting power of our common stock, which includes Class A common stock and Class B common stock.